Ivy Julia Cromartie Stranahan: Seminole advocacy and education

-Civic Activism
+Civic activism

-Ivy was a supporter of the 18th Amendment, having been an active member of the Women’s Christian Temperance Union (WCTU).
-She would personally dissuade sales of alcohol to Seminoles through her husband’s business.
-She was involved in multiple local and state level civic organizations, her most notable contributions focusing on suffrage.
-She had multiple titles in the Women’s Civic Improvement Association, including second vice president from 1912-1913 and president from 1913-1914.
+Ivy was a supporter of the 18th Amendment, having been an active member of the Women's Christian Temperance Union (WCTU).
+She would personally dissuade sales of alcohol to Seminoles through her husband's business.

+She was involved in multiple local and state level civic organizations, her most notable contributions focused on suffrage.
+She helped found the Women's Civic Improvement Association in 1911, which later became known as the Fort Lauderdale Women's Club under her presidency in 1913.
+She held multiple titles throughout her participation in the organization, including second vice president from 1912 to 1913 and president from 1913 to 1916.
 This gave her connections to the FFWC, which helped her suffrage efforts gain attention at state levels.
-She was elected the president of the Florida Equal Suffrage Association (FESA) in 1917.
+She was elected the president of the Florida Equal Suffrage Association (FESA) in 1917 and lobbied for women's suffrage in Tallahassee.